Weight of Snow Claims: Deflecting Blame

 Under normal circumstances, pre-existing conditions like under-sized structural members often remain hidden for years.
 However, these latent structural problems will manifest themselves under extreme weather conditions such as an unusually heavy snowfall.
 Under repeated exposure to snowfall over many years, a roof with pre-existing deficiencies may exhibit a gradual progression of cracking and sagging until damage becomes noticeable.

 Buildings that were originally designed and constructed to meet code requirements can also sustain damage from snow on the roof.
-In these cases, it is common to find there has been some past alteration to the structure that was not properly designed, or that the building has not been maintained properly and the structure has been deteriorating for years.
+In these cases, during structural investigations, it is common to find there has been some past alteration to the structure that was not properly designed, or that the building has not been maintained properly and the structure has been deteriorating for years.
 For example, prolonged exposure to moisture from a roof leak could lead to corrosion of steel and decay of wood.
 Left unchecked, a structure could deteriorate to the point where it can no longer safely carry snow loads until one day it fails.
 In this scenario, the real cause of the failure is the long-term deterioration of the structure, not the weight of snow.

 Post-Snow Roof Damage